danwatford/docker-postgres-ofbiz/README.md

 ## OFBiz

-The OFBiz container is built as part of the docker-compose configuration, based on the OpenJDK 8 image.
+The OFBiz container is built as part of the docker compose configuration, based on the OpenJDK 8 image.

 OFBiz sources are built using gradle inside the new image.